KenBigelow/UBC-Spack-Workshop/index.rst

 Ronin / Spack Workshop
 =========================================

-In this workshop we will guide you through the process of using spack to build software stacks.
+In this blaj bfsfsd workshop we will guide you through the process of using spack to build software stacks.
 First we will build our virtual machine and install spack.
 Then a deep dive into spack focusing on the power of various specs syntax and the flexibility it gives